Jean Hegland: Novels

 Hegland's first novel, Into the Forest, was first published as a paperback by the nonprofit press CALYX and later as a hardbound from Bantam Books, which purchased the rights from CALYX.
 Into the Forest is a coming-of-age story about the relationship between two sisters as the technologically dependent society they were born into disintegrates and they attempt to survive alone in the redwood forest of northern California.
 Into the Forest was a New York Times Independent Bookstore bestseller, and has been translated into eleven languages.
 A new French translation was issued by Gallmeister in 2017 to much acclaim.
 A feature film adaptation of Into the Forest starring Elliot Page and Evan Rachel Wood premiered at the Toronto International Film Festival in 2015.

 Hegland's second novel, Windfalls (Atria/Simon & Schuster, 2004, Washington Square Press 2005) explores the value of work, art and family ties, as well as the bond between women and their children.

 Hegland's third novel, Still Time, is about a Shakespearean scholar who falls victim to Alzheimer's and struggles to come to terms with his estranged daughter, using the only tools that remain within his reach—his understanding of and love for Shakespeare's late plays.

-Hegland's most recent novel, Here in This Next New Now, is the sequel to her first novel (Into the Forest).
+Hegland's most recent novel, Here in This Next New Now, is the sequel to Into the Forest.